thesp0nge/dawnscanner/Roadmap.md

 This is an ongoing roadmap for the Dawnscanner source code review tool.

+The document is _dynamic_ and feature schedule may vary.
+If you do need a feature to be included sooner, please open an [issue on github](https://github.com/thesp0nge/dawnscanner/issues/new)

 _latest update: Fri Nov 13 16:44:11 CET 2015_

 ## Version 1.5.0